-First of all, what is a flat if not a personalized hub for networking?
-No, I do not mean that there will be people walking in and out as they please, but you will be living in a building with other people above, below, on the left, and on the right from you.
+First, what is a flat if not a personalized hub for networking?
+No, I do not mean that there will be people walking in and out as they please, but you will be living in a building with other people above, below, on the left, and the right from you.

 You will have neighbors.
 Not the kind you see once a week or welcome to a BBQ every now and then, but the kind that shares the same awkward silence in the elevator with you on a daily basis.